theopenconversationkit/tock-helm-chart/charts/tock/README.md

 ## Authentification configurations

-The following sample clould be added as ConfigMap to configure the authentication of the admin web interface.
+The following sample could be added as ConfigMap to configure the authentication of the admin web interface.

 To use it , you have to apply the following ConfigMap to your cluster.